 The video presentation should be a 3-5 minute video uploaded to YouTube as an unlisted video, with the link included on your application.

 - Tell us about your background, particularly experiences with music and/or the entertainment industry.

-- Describe how a degree from Berklee Online will help you to achieve your personal, professional, and creative goals.
+- Demonstrate how a degree from Berklee Online will help you to achieve your personal, professional, and creative goals.

-- One Academic/Professional Letter that is written by someone who can attest to your academic and professional work, such as an employer, co-worker, colleague, teacher, or mentor.
+- One Academic/Professional Letter written by someone who has observed your work in an educational, employment, or community service environment, and can attest to your academic and/or professional work, such as a current or former employer, military superior, teacher, or mentor.

-- One Personal Letter that is written by someone who can attest to your personal character, such as a co-worker, religious leader, or counselor.
-Recommendations from immediate family and spouses are discouraged.
+- One Personal Letter written by someone outside of your immediate family who can attest to your personal character such as a friend, band mate, colleague, co-worker, religious leader, or counselor.

 - Official transcripts from all institutions of higher education past attended or currently attending.